Anubhob435/ipl_predictor/README.md

 # 🏏 IPL Match Outcome Predictor

-An advanced AI-based system for predicting IPL match outcomes, final scores, key player performance, and explaining predictions using a hybrid of machine learning and a local large language model (LLM) via Ollama.
+An advanced AI-based system for predicting IPL match outcomes, final scores, key player performance, and explaining predictions using a hybrid of machine learning and Gemini 2.0 AI.

 ---